SalomePlatform/yacs/doc/optimizer.rst

 - **getTCForIn**, this method must return the YACS type of the input port of the internal node
 - **getTCForOut**, this method must return the YACS type of the output port of the internal node
 - **initialize** (optional), this method is called during the algorithm initialization
-- **parseFileToInit** (optional), this method is called during the algorithm initialization with a file name as argument.
-This file can be used by the algorithm.
 - **start**, this method is called at the beginning of iterations
 - **takeDecision**, this method is called at each iteration
 - **finish** (optional), this method is called to finish the algorithm at the end of the iteration process